smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/01-FastAPI/README.md

 }
 ```

+If you don't remember how to retrieve parameters from an API call go back to the lecture slides.

 ### Predicting the fare amount

 Now that the piping is done, let's make an actual prediction.

 But first, we need to store the API parameters as an observation in an `X_pred` dataframe.

-The columns should match the format of the `X_train` having served to train the pipeline of our model.
+The columns should match the format of the `X_train` used in order to train the pipeline of our model.
 Otherwise the pipeline will output a python error...

 *Hint*: the code provided for the TaxiFare model uses an additional **key** column.
-Its value (for example `key="2013-07-06 17:18:00.000000119"`) will not affect the model, but, if the column is missing, the pipeline will not accept the dataframe as an input...
+Its value (for example `key="2013-07-06 17:18:00.000000119"`) will not affect the model however if the column is missing the pipeline will not accept the dataframe as an input...

-⚠️ Also, beware to the order of the columns when you create the dataframe! ⚠️ **Pandas** does not care about the order of the columns, but **Numpy** does, and you might end up surprised by the results if you build a dataframe with an incorrect order of columns...
+⚠️ Also, be careful with the order of the columns when you create the dataframe! ⚠️ **Pandas** does not care about the order of the columns but **Numpy** does and you might end up surprised by the results if you build a dataframe with an incorrect order of columns.

 Now that we have created a `X_pred` dataframe, let's make a prediction.

-Let's load our model, either from **Google Cloud Storage** or from our local hard drive.
+Let's load our model either from **Google Cloud Storage** or from our local hard drive.

 We just need to store the resulting prediction in our **json** response: